syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/data-binding/ExpandoObject-binding.md

 {% endtabs %}
 {% endif %}

-## ExpandoObject Complex binding in ASP.Net MVC Grid Component
+## ExpandoObject Complex Binding in ASP.Net Core Grid Component

-You can achieve ExpandoObject complex data binding in the datagrid by using the dot(.) operator in the column.field.
-In the following examples, Customer.OrderDate, Customer.Freight and Customer.ShipCountry are complex data.
+You can achieve the ExpandoObject complex data binding in the data grid by using the dot(.) operator in the column.field.
+In the following examples, Customer.OrderDate, Customer.Freight, and Customer.ShipCountry are complex data.

 {% if page.publishingplatform == "aspnet-core" %}